Eating out in Bloomsbury

 undefined • 9 June 2025

-Bloomsbury has a strong academic and literary history and is, of course, home of the British Museum.
-As you would expect, there are various tourist hotspots that are best avoided if you want a good meal out.
+Bloomsbury has a strong academic and literary history and is, of course, home to the British Museum.
+As you would expect, there are various restaurants catering to tourists that are best avoided if you want a good meal out.
 Here is our guide to some of the best choices within a 15 minute walk of Virginia House.

 Cocoro on Coptic Street serves hearty bowls of authentic ramen, sashimi and hot pot in an izakaya setting.
 We love the display food so typical of Japan to help you choose your dish.